Margaret Brooke (Canadian naval officer): Post naval career

 After her service in the RCN, she earned a bachelor's degree and PhD in biostratigraphy and micro-paleontology.
 She served as an instructor and research associate in the University of Saskatchewan's Department of Geological Sciences until retiring in 1986.
 Brooke moved to Victoria, British Columbia, following her retirement.
 During her time at the university, she co-authored several influential geological papers.

 In April 2015, the Minister of National Defence Jason Kenney announced that one of the RCN's new Arctic Offshore Patrol Ships would be named for Dr. Brooke.
 She responded that she was "amazed that my actions as a survivor of the sinking of the SS Caribou led the Royal Canadian Navy to my door."

-Brooke died on January 9, 2016, in Victoria, British Columbia at the age of 100.
+Brooke died on January 9, 2016, in Victoria at the age of 100.

 Legacy

 Brooke was named an "Alumna of Influence" by the College of Arts and Science of the University of Saskatchewan in 2018.
-The second Arctic Offshore Patrol Ship of the RCN, Margaret Brooke, which was launched in 2019 and began sea trials in 2021, is named in her honour.
+The second Arctic Offshore Patrol Ship of the RCN, Margaret Brooke, which was launched in 2019 and entered service in 2022, is named in her honour.